-1. Young children learn through play and need to be provided with many varied opportunities to explore and experiment with materials through hands-on activities in their natural environment.

-2. Through play experiences, young children continually refine their skills and understanding.
+- 1. Young children learn through play and need to be provided with various opportunities to experiment with materials through hands-on activities in their natural environment. - 2.
+Through play experiences young children continually refine their skills and understanding of the world around them.
 Teachers observe children's play and provide new stimulation and challenges over the course of the school year.

-The following aspects are crucial in making the BEEP classrooms work for the wide range of students they serve:
+The following hallmarks are crucial in making the BEEP classrooms work for the wide range of students they serve: